 What is Quartz?

 Quartz is a manmade stone that’s made using ground quartz, resins, and pigments.
 Likewise, a quartz countertop is also an engineered surface material.
-Quartz offers many benefits, functionality, and flexibility.
+Real Quartz Countertops offers many benefits, functionality, and flexibility.
 It’s aesthetic, durable, consistent, non-porous, resistant, and easy to maintain.
 It’s one of the most premium quality and strong engineered stones available in the market.
 Buyers can get in various colors, patterns, and styles.
 Its excellent characteristics make it suitable for both commercial and residential applications.

 What is Quartzite?
+Does quartzite mean quartz?

 Unlike quartz, quartzite is a natural stone.
 It’s a metamorphic rock that forms from Sandstone.
 It is one of the most sought-after material options for countertops.
-A Quartzite countertop can have exceptional hardness, strength, and density.
+A Crystal Quartzite countertop can have exceptional hardness, strength, and density.
 It’s because it offers a similar color palette and veining to marble.
 Also, it has better resistance to everyday chemicals.
 It might not be 100% non-porous, but its weather durability and abrasion resistance make it fit for many uses.

 Quartz and quartzite are both beautiful surface materials.
 But they are both poles apart on many levels.
 Quartz is an engineered stone made using 90% ground quartz and 10% resin and pigments.
 It has a non-porous surface; it doesn’t absorb any moisture or liquid.
 It’s also resistant to stains.
 These features make it an easy-to-clean and maintain surface.
 Besides, it does not need annual sealing treatments either.